sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 * *[js](#run-javascript)* - run JavaScript in the browser.
 * *[switch](#switch)* to another frame or windo.

 Scripting only works for Browsertime.
-It will not work (disable) Lighthouse/Google Page Speed Insigths and WebPageTest.
+It will not work (disable) Lighthouse/Google Pagespeed Insights and WebPageTest.
 If you need scripting for WebPageTest [read the WebPageTest scripting documentation](/documentation/sitespeed.io/webpagetest/#webpagetest-scripting).
 {: .note .note-info}

 ## Run